Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 ### Deliverable

 After completing the challenges above post a link to your npm package on npm.

 ### Due date

-Class 9 - Mon, April 27
+Class 6 - Nov 12

 ## Assessing the assignment